 - Storage:

-- Countertop – Once it is cold, transfer them to a container with a tight lid and leave them on the countertop to store for a few days.
+- Countertop - Once it is cold, transfer them to a container with a tight lid and leave them on the countertop to store for up to 5 days.

-- Freezer – You can freeze baked or raw cookie dough in the freezer for up to 3 months.
-If baked, thaw them on the countertop until they reach room temperature, then ready to eat.
-If it is raw dough, you may need to defrost them in the refrigerator the night before you are ready to bake.
+- Freezer - You can freeze baked ube cookies or raw cookie dough in the freezer for up to 3 months.
+If baked, thaw them on the countertop until they reach room temperature, then they are ready to eat.
+If it is raw dough, you may need to defrost it in the refrigerator the night before then you are ready to bake the next morning.

 Equipment